Northwest Zone Fishing

 TRASK RIVER: steelhead, Chinook, cutthroat

 An occasional summer steelhead is being caught.
 Fishing for cutthroat trout should be fair to good.
-Some Chinook and hatchery coho are available in tidewater, and a few early hatchery coho have moved upstream as far as the hatchery.
+Good numbers of Chinook and coho are available in tidewater, and quite a few hatchery coho have moved upstream into the river.
+Chinook and coho should make their way upstream with this week’s rain, providing good opportunity through the lower river.
+Sea-run cutthroat are spread through the river with good fishing opportunities available.

 WILSON RIVER: steelhead, Chinook, cutthroat

 Summer steelhead are in the river in decent numbers.
 Fishing is fair, especially in upriver holes.
 Cutthroat fishing should be fair.
 Small spinners and flies are good options.
-Some fall Chinook may be available in tidewater areas.
+Some fall Chinook are available in tidewater areas.
 Bobber and bait will be the best bet in the tidal holes where fish hold up.
+Look for fish to move out of tidewater and into the river upstream with rain this week.

 YAQUINA RIVER: Chinook, coho, cutthroat trout

 Cutthroat trout fishing is fair with sea run cutthroat found in upper tidewater and in the lower portions of the Yaquina and Big Elk above the head of tide.
 Using small lures or fly fishing can be very productive as well as trolling near the head of tide.

 Back to the top

 Northwest Zone Hunting

-OPEN: COUGAR, BLACK BEAR, ARCHERY DEER AND ELK, GROUSE, QUAIL, MOURNING DOVE
+OPEN: COUGAR, BLACK BEAR, RIFLE DEER, GROUSE, QUAIL, MOURNING DOVE, DUCK

 Use the Oregon Hunting Map to see where to hunt.